GoogleChromeLabs/react-adaptive-hooks/README.md

 ### CPU Cores / Hardware Concurrency

-React hook for getting the number of logical CPU processor cores of the user's device
+`useHardwareConcurrency` React hook for getting the number of logical CPU processor cores of the user's device

 ```js
 import React from 'react';